Precious-Ugwuadu/DNS-Practice-/README.md

 From Client-1, attempt to ping "mainframe" and observe that the request fails.
 HOW TO:
-On Client-1, Open powershell > Type: ping mainframe > Press Enter and observe the failure message.
+On Client-1, open PowerShell> Type: ping mainframe > Press Enter and observe the failure message.

 ![image](https://github.com/user-attachments/assets/b3ba09f6-336a-4d5a-9041-c6c02ecb1956)